glidaa/userscience.org/_links/pledge.md

 _The method of science is the checking of theories; that is, their critical evaluation and replacement by better candidates, guided by the idea of searching for truth._

-To sign the manifesto, please email michael@glidaa.com with your pledge and message to be recorded on our wall.
+To make our pledge, please email michael@glidaa.com with your version of our pledge and message to be recorded on our wall.